blixt/sol-mate/README.md

 This service powers the [Sol Mate GPT](https://chat.openai.com/g/g-QIydQSFRm-sol-mate).
 It uses Modal because it's one of the easiest ways to run a simple service like this.

+The output has been specifically formatted in a way that helps GPT visually describe the weather to Dall·E. This output can probably be used to describe the weather for any other LLM-related purpose.

 ## Running it

 Make sure you have Modal installed: